geleto/cascador-ai/README.md

     ```

 #### How to Call It
-You can call any `TemplateRenderer` with a new template and context.
+You can call any `Template` with a new template and context.
 *   **With pre-configured input**:
     ```typescript
     const result = await renderer({ currentDay: 'Monday' }); // "Hi User!
 Today is Monday."